jefish003/NetworkFragility/README.md

     np.savez(NetworkType+'Net_WORW_FullRemoval_' +str(i) + '_Edge' + Today+ '.npz',Output2)
 ```

-And to run pymetis (note you will have to install pymetis)
+And to run pymetis (note you will have to install pymetis, and can use pip to do so)
 ```
 import numpy as np
 import networkx as nx